raahul-tavatani/Learn-CAPL/README.md

 }   else {
     write("Sorry, myInt is not 42");
 }

+message 0x123 MyMsg;        // or a DB message MyMsg.MySignal = 42;        // set signals/bytes
+output(MyMsg);              // put it on the bus

 ```
 1. Events: In CAPL, you can define functions that are triggered by specific events, such as when the simulation starts or stops, or when a message is received on the bus.
 ```